CurtRod/SimpleEVSE-WiFi/README.md

 currentP1 | actual current in A (phase 1)
 currentP2 | actual current in A (phase 2)
 currentP3 | actual current in A (phase 3)
+useMeter | energy meter is configured in EVSE-WiFi (true/false)

 #### Example